 4) Once I pledge and send this money out, I now can start promoting the program (I forgot to mention this program gives you sites to promote to people, but they aren’t that good from what I’ve read…).

 5) If I get say 5 people into the program, they too have to EACH pay the $40 or so dollar monthly membership and then pledge at least $500 to me.
 So theoretically, I can make $2,500 in revenue, but if you include the original price I paid plus the monthly fee, the profit is shy of $2,000.

 Note: Despite the fact that you’re getting cash, if you make over $14k a year (in the US), legally it has to reported as income for taxation.

-What if I paid more money when I joined?
+What if I paid more than the $500 when I joined Cash Tracking System?

 If you take the same thing I just explained above but change my original payment to Joe from $500 to say $3,500, then the 5 people I bring into the program can pay me MORE than $500 and I can potentially make more money from this.

 My answer is a reluctant yes, but I honestly do not like it and feel it’s not legitimate.
 This is where I have to give my personal opinion on what I think this system is:

 Why do I feel that?

 Because let’s be honest, there’s no free will giving here going on, it’s just an attempt to make more money on everyone’s part and the site itself is providing incentive for people to do this and collecting on the monthly fees.